09 Jan Reasonable Compensation and the S Corp Owner

 |Profit before Taxes||15.6%|

-- Effect on the revision of the reported compensation is summarized in Exhibit E. Effect of modification of the reported salary for the owner.
+- The effect of the revision of the reported compensation is summarized in Exhibit E. Effect of modification of the reported salary for the Owner.

 |Owner’s reported compensation||2019

 |Increase in compensation allowance for the Owner’s services||1,711,794||2,472,387||2,271,254|